 • APY = 5

 The APY on the above example is 5%.
-Checking this figure against our interest rate calculation tool confirms that our calculation is correct.
+Checking this figure against our interest rate calculator confirms that our calculation is correct.

 How to calculate interest from APY and Principal